LuccaHellriegel/ProbLogicClassifier/README.md

 Components:
 * Model: Learn a rule to identify defintion-sentences
 * Classifier: Use rule to classify definitions
-* Generator: Create definition-flashcards based an a predefined schema and present it to the user

 ### Learn what a definition is